ChenYilong/Flutter101/README.md

 My hobbies:

- - when I name a class name or class file name, I perfer Pascal Case, you can call it Upper Camel Case, rather than Under Score Case.
+ - when I name a class name or class file name, I prefer Pascal Case, you can call it Upper Camel Case, rather than Under Score Case.